 How to Apply

-- We encourage you to submit your FAFSA by Notre Dame's priority deadline of February 15 to be considered for certain limited funds.
+- We encourage you to submit your FAFSA by Notre Dame's priority deadline of February 15 (for students who start in the summer or fall semester) or November 15 (for students who start in the spring semester) to be considered for certain limited funds.

 - List Notre Dame of Maryland University on your FAFSA.
 Notre Dame's school code is 002065.

 - Submit your FAFSA.
 Print out and keep a copy of your submitted information for your records.

 - You will receive an email from the U.S. Department of Education with a link to the Student Aid Report (SAR) that shows the results of the FAFSA.
 Check the SAR for accuracy and make any necessary corrections.

 - You will receive an email from Notre Dame of Maryland University informing you when we have received your FAFSA results.

 - If your FAFSA is selected for a process called verification, accepted applicants will be notified via email to submit required documents.
 Current students will be sent an email and advised to check Web Advisor for missing documents.
 Do not submit documentation unless it is requested.

 - About three weeks after submitting taxes to the IRS electronically (8 weeks for paper filing), attempt to use the IRS Data Retrieval Tool to import the financial information from the tax returns into your FAFSA to avoid processing delays.
 If you are ineligible to use the IRS Data Retrieval tool, enter the updated information from your tax returns manually.
 See directions on how to use the IRS Data Retrieval Tool.

 - After your financial aid file is complete, you will receive an award notice if you meet all of the eligibility requirements.
 Award notices will be emailed to new students and posted on WebAdvisor for returning students.